 - Marquee brand names include Caesarstone, Cambria, and Silestone.

 - Its closest rival is a material called solid surface, as both employ stone-like materials.

-- Not to be confused with laminate, a material mainly composed of wood.
+- Not to be confused with laminate, a material mainly composed of paper and plastic and applied to a particleboard base.

 Even if you are not familiar with quartz as a name for this material, you may be familiar with its more prosaic name: engineered stone counters.